LJP725/identification-free-control-sim/README.md

 ### Lane-Keeping (LK): Effect of the Control Invariant Set (CIS)

-**What to look for:** With the CIS constraint, the closed-loop trajectories remain within the lane envelope and preserve recursive feasibility over all tested vertex initializations; without the CIS constraint, some trajectories can violate the lane bounds.
+**What to look for:** Adding the CIS constraint enforces **recursive feasibility** and keeps the lateral position within lane bounds under the same vertex-initialized tests; without the CIS constraint, some trajectories can violate the lane envelope when the steering input remains within limits.

 **Online QP timing (logged in Simulink):**
 LK (with CIS, sampling period **T = 0.1 s**, **N = 21200** samples): mean **6.216 ms**, median **5.911 ms**, 95th percentile **9.090 ms**.

+**(1) Lateral displacement and steering angle (Case 1: with CIS, Case 2: without CIS)**

 <table align="center">
   <tr>